Last modified: April 14, 2022, 4:58 p.m.

 What we know is that between 2004 and 2020 there was not any prove that the species occurs in Belgium (no genitalia were studied on claimed specimens of G. molesta, and even individuals that were atracted by pheromones of this species, turned out to be Grapholita funebrana after study of their genitalia).

-At last in 2021 the species was confirmed in LI by examination of the genitalia.
+At last in 2021, in a garden center, the species was confirmed in LI by examination of the genitalia.

 The first generation drills in the spring in the tips of new shoots of fruit trees.
 The boring is maximum six cm deep.
 Infested shoots wither and die off, to compensate, the tree partially forms several new shoots.